micolous/sdl-fakeqwerty/README.md

 [which get messed up when using a non-US-QWERTY keyboard][background].

 This library intercepts SDL's or Xlib's event system in order to rewrite [the `keysym`][background] to be what a US-QWERTY keyboard would return.

-When activated on a _non-QWERTY_ keyboard, it means these games will have keyboard shortcuts with the same _physical_ positions as a QWERTY keyboard.
-For
+When activated on a _non-QWERTY_ keyboard, it the game will have keyboard shortcuts with the same _physical_ positions as a QWERTY keyboard.
+For example:
-example:

 <table>
   <tbody>